simonhw/campsite-bookings/README.md

 An ERD was created to plan out the models that would be created and used in this project.

 ![ERDs](static/images/readme/erd-v2.png)

+The User model shown above is the default model supplied with the Django framework, and is included to show how it related to the custom Booking model.
+Another custom Review model was planned but did not make it into this interation of the project.
+Further details on this model can be found in the [Features to be Implemented](#features-to-be-implemented) section.

 ## Features
 The website was designed to be as simple as possible, with little to no distracting content.
 A mobile-first design process was undertaken from the start.